Ask a doctor about a prescription for EURADAL 5 mg FILM-COATED TABLETS

 Warnings and precautions

-If you have any of the following conditions, consult your doctor before taking Euradal.
-Your doctor may want to take special precautions (for example, provide additional treatment or perform more frequent examinations):
+If you have any of the following problems, consult your doctor before taking Euradal.
+Your doctor may want to take special precautions (such as providing additional treatment or performing more frequent tests):

-Also, inform your doctor if you are going to follow:
+Also, inform your doctor if you are going to undergo:

 Children and adolescents

 The efficacy and safety of use in children have not been established.
-Therefore, Euradal is not recommended for use in children and adolescents (under 18 years of age).
+Therefore, the use of Euradal is not recommended in children and adolescents (under 18 years of age).

 Taking Euradal with food, drinks, and alcohol